FabriXWork User GuideFabriXWork User Guide

 Troubleshooting

-Interactions don't work on mobileAdd: "Ensure all interactions work with touch — no hover-dependent features, min 44px touch targets"
+Interactions don't work on mobileTouch support not implemented"Ensure all interactions work with touch — no hover-dependent features, min 44px touch targets"

-Answers marked wrong incorrectlyAdd: "Accept variations in formatting, capitalization, and spacing.
+Answers marked wrong incorrectlyAnswer checking too strict"Accept variations in formatting, capitalization, and spacing.
 Trim whitespace before comparing"

-Progress resets on refreshAdd: "Save progress to localStorage so it persists across sessions.
+Progress resets on refreshlocalStorage not implemented"Save progress to localStorage so it persists across sessions.
 Load saved progress on page load"

-File won't openEnsure file extension is .html and has complete HTML structure with <html>, <head>, <body> tags
+File won't openIncomplete HTML structure"Ensure file extension is .html and has complete HTML structure with <html>, <head>, <body> tags"

 Related Use Cases

-• Create Beautiful Presentation Slides — Create presentation slides to introduce the topic, then use this interactive tool for practice and reinforcement
+• Create Presentation Slides from Your Documents — Create presentation slides to introduce the topic, then use this interactive tool for practice and reinforcement

 • Customer Insight & Strategy Recommendations — Analyze learner feedback or performance data to improve your learning tools